 Oh, yeah, and he has an attack that takes off half your health in a single strike.

-In an interesting subversion, Sonic Battle let you create your ownSNK Boss in the form of Emerl.
-A couple of character battles pits you (as Sonic/Shadow/Cream/etc.) against the little fighting robot equipped with all of the best skills (or you can reset his skills back to his default attacks for a pitifully easy fight).
-However, it's played straight during the final story, where you, as Sonic, must take down Emerl with ALL of his ultimate skills equipped.
+In an interesting subversion, Sonic Battle lets you create your ownSNK Boss in the form of Emerl.
+A couple of character battles pit you (as Sonic/Shadow/Cream/etc.) against the little fighting robot equipped with all of the best skills (or you can reset his skills back to his default attacks for a pitifully easy fight).
+However, it's played straight during the final story, where you, as Sonic, must take down Emerl with ALL of his Ultimate Skills equipped, whether or not you unlocked them all, and despite Emerl's skill point cap preventing that from happening.

 In the SD Hiryu mode from the N64 RPG/Fighter hybrid known as Flying Dragon, there's a boss known as Shin Ryumaou.
 Not only is his moveset cheap (featuring a speedy fireball move and a triple jump kick that almost always counters your combos), he's also equipped with a rare item that can hit you no matter where you are, is unblockable, and absorbs your HP.
 It doesn't stop there, because he also has three forms, and his second form is the worst.
 In his second form, he cannot be stunned half the time, none of your combos work on him, and above all, he revives nine times.
 Granted, the amount of HP restored decreases after his first revival, but this guy is an unbelievable hassle.

-Felden, from Sunsoft's fighting game Galaxy Fight, was totally unbeatable.
+Felden, from Galaxy Fight, was totally unbeatable.
 All his attacks had absolute priority and he could hit you from a character's lenght, while taking good chunks of healt.

 Makaitaitei Fernandez/Fernandeath from Waku Waku 7.
 While he was a big target, he could hit you from a distance with all his attacks and they all hit hard.